msinha251/python-custom-metrics/README.md

-# ml-platform-app-metrics
+# python-custom-metrics
-This repo build docker image for `platform-app-metrics` which contains code sample for tracing custom metrics for prometheus using prometheus-client and python flask app that exposed custom defined metrics on metrics endpoint.
+This repo build docker image for `python-custom-metrics` which contains code sample for tracing custom metrics for prometheus using prometheus-client and python flask app that exposed custom defined metrics on metrics endpoint.
 For quick local setup docker-compose is available and for K8S, helm template is available.

 <details>